Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

 We now focus on the second parameter $\bm{\mu}^{(2)}$.
 We first look at the PINN prediction for this parameter and its derivatives in \cref{fig:case2_1D_der}.
 As in the previous section, we consider the following approaches: standard FEM, the additive approach and the multiplicative approach (with $M=0$) with strong or weak imposition of boundary conditions.
 We compare the different methods in \cref{tab:case2_1D_comparison}, where we can see the different errors obtained with the considered methods for $k=1$ and $N\in\{16,32\}$ as well as the gains obtained in comparison with standard FEM.
 Next, we take a closer look at the solutions obtained with the different approaches in \cref{fig:case2_1D_plots}; for each method, we compare the solution obtained ($u_h$ for standard FEM, $u_h^+$ for the additive approach and $u_h^\times$ for the multiplicative approach, with strong or weak BC imposition) with the analytical solution $u$.
 For the enriched methods, using the PINN prior, we will also compare the proposed correction; namely, for the additive approach, we will compare $p_h^+$ with $u-u_\theta$ and for the multiplicative one $p_h^\times$ with $u/u_\theta$ (with $u_\theta>0$ in $\Omega$).

 In \cref{fig:case2_1D_der}, we can see that PINN has difficulties to capture the solution and that the prediction it provides is far from the analytical solution.
 As for its derivatives, they seem to be relatively inaccurate compared to the analytical.
-Indeed, since the PINN is a smooth function, it has trouble approximating functions with very sharp gradients such as the one of \eqref{eq:Ell1D_analytical}.
+Indeed, since the PINN is a smooth function, it has trouble approximating functions with very sharp gradients such as the one of~\eqref{eq:Ell1D_analytical}.

 In \cref{fig:case2_1D_plots,tab:case2_1D_comparison}, we present a comparison of the different approaches proposed.
 In \cref{fig:case2_1D_plots_fem}, we first notice the oscillations anticipated in \cref{rem:oscillations} for standard FEM at both polynomial orders $k=1$ and $k=2$.
-This behaviour is also seen in the additive enrichment (blue dashed line in \cref{fig:case2_1D_plots_add}), which does not seem to give better results than standard FEM due to the derivatives presented in \cref{fig:case2_1D_der}, and for the multiplicative approach with strong boundary conditions (green dotted line in \cref{fig:case2_1D_plots_add}).
-However, weakly imposing the BC gives the appropriate results (red dotted line in \cref{fig:case2_1D_plots_add}).
+This behavior is also seen in the additive enrichment (blue dashed line in \cref{fig:case2_1D_plots_add}), which does not seem to give better results than standard FEM due to the derivatives presented in \cref{fig:case2_1D_der}, and for the multiplicative approach with strong boundary conditions (green dotted line in \cref{fig:case2_1D_plots_add}).
+However, weakly imposing the BC gives the appropriate results (red dotted line in \cref{fig:case2_1D_plots_add}). \ROne{It seems that for this specific test case, the prediction obtained (close to a multiplicative constant of the solution) favors the multiplicative approach over the additive one.}